dekuNukem/Nintendo_Switch_Reverse_Engineering/spi_flash_dump_notes.md

 6-Axis Horizontal Offsets:

 3 Int16LE.
-Define the origin position (Gyro?) when the Joy-Con are held sideways.
+Define the acc origin position when the Joy-Con is held sideways.

 Stick Parameters:
 18 bytes that produce 12 uint16_t.